intel/device-modeling-language/doc/1.4/introduction.md

 * An [`event` object](language.html#events) is an encapsulation of a Simics event, that can be posted on a time queue (CPU or clock).

+* A [`subdevice` object](language.html#subdevices) represents a subsystem of a device, which can contain its own ports, banks, and attributes.

 ## Methods and Mutable Variables
 [Methods](language.html#methods-detailed) are the DML representation of subroutines.
 They may be declared as members of any object or template.
 Any method may have